 Impacts on groundwater-dependent terrestrial ecosystems (GWDTE) and the species they support can occur from increased demand on water supply.
 Drawdown of groundwater levels as a result of additional abstraction could result in damage to associated GWDTEs.
 However, since the groundwater aquifer has been identified as vulnerable to overabstraction, no new consumptive abstractions will be licensed by the Environment Agency.
 Additionally, the bulk transfer infrastructure owned and operated by Cambridge Water Company to transfer water from Thetford to Cambridge would not require modification to accommodate growth within the Local Plan area.
 The abstraction licences currently in force at Euston and Brettenham are considered to have acceptable levels of risk of groundwater drawdown within the Breckland European sites.
-Therefore, because this licensed abstraction will not need to be changed to accommodate the proposed developments in South Cambridgeshire, there is no risk that development would have an adverse impact on any Breckland SPA or SAC conservation objectives.
+Therefore, because this licensed abstraction will not need to be altered to accommodate the proposed developments in South Cambridgeshire, there is no risk that development would have an adverse impact on the achievement of the Breckland SPA or SAC conservation objectives.

-There are unlikely to be any LSEs to either Breckland SPA or SAC associated with the Local Plan.
+There are unlikely to be any LSEs to either Breckland SPA or SAC associated with the Local Plan either alone or in combination with other plans and projects.